* Hardline CGT union angry over planned labour reform law

 By Brian Love

-PARIS, June 6 (Reuters) - France's economy minister was pelted with eggs on Monday as a strike against planned labour reforms disrupted rail services for a sixth day but appeared to be running out of steam.
+PARIS, June 6 (Reuters) - France’s economy minister was pelted with eggs on Monday as a strike against planned labour reforms disrupted rail services for a sixth straight day but appeared to be losing steam.

-Economy Minister Emmanuel Macron was splattered on the head when militants of the hardline CGT trade union cornered him in the Paris suburb of Montreuil, where he was launching a stamp to commemorate the 80th anniversary of the "Popular Front" government that gave French workers new rights.
+Economy Minister Emmanuel Macron was splattered on the head when militants of the hardline CGT trade union cornered him at a post office in the Paris suburb of Montreuil, where he was launching a stamp to commemorate the 80th anniversary of the “popular front” government that gave French workers new rights.

 Macron, who advocates economic reforms to loosen rigid labour market rules and promote flexibility and competition, has become a bogeyman for traditional leftists.

-Participation in action against the labour reform is dwindling with just 8.5 percent of rail workers still on strike, the SNCF state railway said before crucial negotiations between management and unions over a reorganisation of working time.
+Despite the incident, participation in strikes and protests against the labour reform is dwindling, with just 8.5 percent of rail workers still on strike, the SNCF state railway said ahead of crucial negotiations between management and unions over a reorganisation of working time.

 Rail connections remained seriously disrupted, however, as the company worked to secure a truce before the Euro 2016 soccer tournament kicks off in France on Friday.
-About 60 percent of high-speed TGV and regional trains but only one-third of slower inter-city services were running.
+About 60 percent of high-speed TGV and regional trains were running and one-third of slower inter-city services.